Skip to main content

 The Vascular System and Estrogen

 Your circulatory system is a dynamic network.
 The health of your blood vessels depends on their ability to expand and contract, a property known as vascular reactivity.
 Estrogen plays a direct role in this process.
-It promotes the production of nitric oxide, a molecule that signals the smooth muscles in artery walls to relax, which lowers and improves blood flow.
+It promotes the production of nitric oxide, a molecule that signals the smooth muscles in artery walls to relax, which lowers blood pressure and improves blood flow.

 When estrogen levels decline, this signaling can become less efficient.
 The vessels may become stiffer and less responsive, contributing to the gradual development of hypertension and atherosclerosis, the buildup of plaque in the arteries.